-Visiting Hampi for the first time can be quite overwhelming since there’s way too many temples and things to do and see.
-Here’s a selection of the best places to visit in Hampi, Karnataka.
-Enjoy!
+Travel to Hampi can be quite overwhelming since there are way too many temples to visit and here’s a selection of the best things to do and see in Hampi.

 Hampi has hundreds of temples, each one both different and similar from the previous one so choosing which ones to prioritize is a very hard task if you’re short in time.